Musa-Sina-Ertugrul/Qiskit_OOAD_Proposal_-1268/exampe_after_presentation/Suggestion.md

 <h5>About Me ( M.Sina Ertugrul ) </h5>

-> I am an undergrad and I do not know the Qiskit framework and quantum programming as expected from an undergrad but, I have worked with scientists during my internships ( One of Turkey's best bioinformatics research center ) and I know how scientists code, what their code looks like, how scientific codes can be repetitive or require small tasks
+> I am an undergrad and I do not know the Qiskit framework and quantum programming as expected from an undergrad but, I have worked with scientists during my internships and I know how scientists code, what their code looks like, how scientific codes can be repetitive or require small tasks

 <h3 align="center">Introduction</h3>
 <h1 align="center"></h1>